Actifio/ActPowerCLI/README.md

 The installer will install one of two versions:

-* ActPowerCLI Version 10.0.1.x  is for PowerShell 5 and 7 and can be installed from the GitHub zip file or PowerShell Gallery
+* ActPowerCLI Version 10.0.1.x  is for Windows PowerShell 5 and PowerShell 7 and can be installed from the GitHub zip file or PowerShell Gallery
-* ActPowerCLI Version 10.0.0.x  is for PowerShell 4 and can be installed from the GitHub zip file
+* ActPowerCLI Version 10.0.0.x  is for Windows PowerShell 4 and can be installed from the GitHub zip file

 Note this module has not been tested with PowerShell 6.